 - Summarise and paraphrase an unfamiliar passage of text.

 - Plan, structure and write a report or essay of 500 words.

 - Report verbally and in writing the data/information shown in diagrams and graphs.

 - Speak in an interview situation for 5 minutes.

 Staying in a homestay gives participants the chance to be fully immersed into the local culture of the destination, whilst also being able to practice the language in a relaxed and natural setting.
 No two students of the same mother tongue are placed with the same host, which enables students to broaden their scope in their use of the language and become familiar with expressing themselves.
 Homestay arrivals the Sunday before the course begins, and departures the Saturday after the course ends.

 For students who wish to make their own accommodation arrangements.

-A variety of social and cultural activities are available to students throughout the week, helping them to get to know Edinburgh and Scotland.
-Popular activities include walking tours, visits to galleries and museums and partaking in local Scottish traditions.
-To make the most of their time in Scotland, the school can also help students can also help students to plan and book day trips at the weekends to famous castles and locations such as Loch Ness.
+A variety of social and cultural activities are available to students throughout the week, helping them to get to know Cambridge.
+Popular activities include walking tours, visits to galleries and museums and discovering highlights of the city, including pub The Eagle, where in 1953, scientists Crick and Watson celebrated the discovery of DNA.
+Tours of the medieval city and the university can also be organised.

 The price includes 30 hours of tuition per week, half-board accommodation in a homestay and a cultural programme.